Greenhead College

 Greenhead College is a sixth form college, and former grammar school, located in Huddersfield, in the county of West Yorkshire, England.
-The current principal is Simon Lett.
+The current principal is Mo Bunter.
 With over 2,700 students, it is a large sixth form college, attracting students from as far afield as Wakefield, Manchester, Barnsley, Bradford, Leeds, Halifax, Wetherby and even Wales.
 It is located next to Greenhead Park which is one of the largest parks in Huddersfield.

+History

+Grammar school

+Greenhead High School for Girls was founded in 1909.
+The last O-levels were taken in June 1977.
+The girls grammar school incrementally became a sixth form college, from September 1973.